decentralized-governance/degov-constitution/README.md

 # constitution-web3
-The Constitution of The People of Web3
+The Constitution Of The People Of Web3